Before I get to the question posed in the title of this blog, I have to vent just a little.

 Then they went and ruined my day and changed their mind.
 Now experts claim chocolate isn’t so healthy for us after all.

 But I’m not buying it.
 They change their minds every two minutes, right?
 Besides, the former studies totally make sense to me.
 I’m sure you’ve heard this argument before.
 Chocolate is derived from cocoa bean.
 Beans are vegetables.
 Sugar is derived from sugar cane or sugar beets.
 Both are plants – which correct me if I’m wrong – puts them in the vegetable category.
 (By the way, I don’t really mean that, you must know that you correct a menopausal woman at your own risk.)
-In addition, chocolate candy also contains milk which is a healthy dairy product.
+In addition, chocolate cake from baking chips also contains milk which is a healthy dairy product.
 Enough said.

 Of course, keep in mind that you’re listening to someone who owns T-shirts that say, “Will work for chocolate.”
 I’m a Chocoholics Anonymous dropout.
 As the joke goes, “My version of the 12-step chocoholics program is as follows: Never find yourself more than 12 steps away from chocolate at any time.”